MetOffice/lfric_core/documentation/source/pages/main.rst

 given.
 As noted, the Momentum atmosphere model, and related applications, are developed in separate repositories.
-The LFRic core repository does include some small LFRic applications for demonstrating features or for developing and testing particular capabilities.
+The LFRic core repository does include some small LFRic applications for training purposes or for developing and testing particular technical capabilities.

 Before giving an overview of the core infrastructure, an overview of the :ref:`structure of a typical LFRic application <section